Ekkehard-Schulze/precision-temperature-logger/README.md

 6. You may like to try the newer and software compatible sensor type TMP119.
-TMP119 has a higher accuracy (±0.03 °C (typical) from 0 °C to 45 °C and ±0.08 °C (maximum) from 0 °C to 45 °C), but is only avaible in the YBG0006 'Die Size Ball Grid Array' package, whereas our boards use the slightly larger WSON package.
+TMP119 has a higher accuracy (±0.03 °C (typical) from 0 °C to 45 °C and ±0.08 °C (maximum) from 0 °C to 45 °C), but is only available in the YBG0006 'Die Size Ball Grid Array' package, whereas our boards use the slightly larger WSON package.
 Remarkably, the die size of TMP119 is just 1.5 mm x 1.0 mm.
-This allows laboratory aplications, for which the 2.1 mm x 2.1 mm sized WSON package size is too large.
+This allows laboratory applications, for which the 2.1 mm x 2.1 mm sized WSON package size is too large.